Floppy-disk controller: Overview

 To produce a complete system, the controller has to be combined with additional circuitry or software that acts as a bridge between the controller and the host system.
 In some systems, like the Apple II and IBM PC, this is controlled by software running on the computer's host microprocessor and the drive interface is connected directly to the processor using an expansion card.
-On other systems, like the Commodore 64 and Atari 8-bit family, there is no direct path from the controller to the host CPU and a second processor like the MOS 6507 or Zilog Z80 is used inside the drive for this purpose.
+On other systems, like the Commodore 64 and Atari 8-bit computers, there is no direct path from the controller to the host CPU and a second processor like the MOS 6507 or Zilog Z80 is used inside the drive for this purpose.

 The original Apple II controller was in the form of a plug-in card on the host computer.
 It could support two drives, and the drives eliminated most of the normal onboard circuitry.
 This allowed Apple to arrange a deal with Shugart Associates for a simplified drive that lacked most of its normal circuitry.
 This meant that the combined cost of a single drive and controller card was roughly the same as on other systems, but a second drive could be connected for a smaller additional cost.

 The IBM PC took a more conventional approach, their adaptor card could support up to four drives; on the PC direct memory access (DMA) to the drives was performed using DMA channel 2 and IRQ 6.
 The diagram below shows a conventional floppy disk controller which communicates with the CPU via an Industry Standard Architecture (ISA) bus or similar bus and communicates with the floppy disk drive with a 34 pin ribbon cable.
 An alternative arrangement that is more usual in recent designs has the FDC included in a super I/O chip which communicates via a Low Pin Count (LPC) bus.